 Darlene Returns to New Guinea

 Darlene recovered with her loving family and then began preparing for her return to New Guinea.
 She met Jerry Rose in 1946 and they married in 1948.
 Together, they raised a family and served as missionaries in New Guinea until 1988.
-According to her obituary, “…Darlene and Jerry were used of God to bring hundreds of aborigines to the Lord and disciplining them to Christ.
+According to her obituary, “…Darlene and Jerry were used of God to bring hundreds of aborigines to the Lord and discipling them to Christ.
 They were also instrumental in beginning several indigenous churches that are pastored by natives.”

 Darlene was very faithful to a call to holy living.
 She also depended on her Lord, on prayer, and on the Word of God.
 Darlene walked closely with God and lived in community with fellow believers.
 As God’s ambassador, she readily shared God’s offer of reconciliation even to her harshest persecutors.
 Darlene’s love for God and for others, her prayers, her witness through holy living and through her words are an inspiration.